 - 1 to 2 tablespoons hemp seeds

-- POUR milk, lemon juice, and honey into a heavy duty blender (such as a Vitamix)
+- POUR milk, lemon juice, and honey into the blender container.

-- TASTE and add more honey, if necessary.
+- TASTE and add additional honey if necessary.

 - SERVE IMMEDIATELY.